Gifftybabe/alx-higher_level_programming/README.md

 The SOLID principles are:

-The Single-Responsibility Principle (SRP)
+-----The Single-Responsibility Principle (SRP)

-The Open-Closed Principle (OCP)
+-----The Open-Closed Principle (OCP)

-The Liskov Substitution Principle (LSP)
+-----The Liskov Substitution Principle (LSP)

-The Interface Segregation Principle (ISP)
+-----The Interface Segregation Principle (ISP)

-The Dependency inversion Principle (DIP)
+------The Dependency inversion Principle (DIP)